Tour Escorted by Edna Carroll

 Everyone will be excited today as you will have the day to explore all the quilt shops in Hamilton Missouri, home of Missouri Star Quilt Company!
 This is the Disney Land for Quilters and there are plenty of games, prizes & give aways at the birthday bash!
 Today we will be entertained by Jenny Doan with her trunk show.
 (B,)

 September 26, 2020

 Today you will have the whole day in Hamilton Missouri to take part in all the events and so you can visit the quilt shops you missed yesterday.
 (B)

 After breakfast we will board the coach and head to Branson Missouri.
 Our lunch stop today will be in Springfield Missouri where you will have time to shop at Joann Fabric & Craft Store.
 We will arrive at the hotel in Branson late in the afternoon.
 (B,D)

 September 28, 2020

 Today we will visit the fabulous Quilts & Quilts Shoppe.
-This afternoon you will be able to visit the outlet mall or the waterfront, with it’s quaint shops.
-Tonight we will enjoy dinner at Paradise Grill Buffet then we are off to enjoy the show Raiding the Country Vault.
+This afternoon you will be able to visit the waterfront, with it’s quaint shops.
+Tonight we will enjoy dinner at Paradise Grill Buffet then we are off to enjoy one of the many shows in Branson.
 (B,D)

 September 29, 2020

-This morning you will be able to visit the Outlet Mall or the Waterfront you didn't get to yesterday.
+This morning you will be able to visit the Outlet Mall or another shopping location.
 This afternoon we will be off to see the #1 Hits of the 60's show.
 After dinner at Florentina's we will be entertained at the Haygoods Show. this is one of my favorites!
-The Haygoods are a very talented family who can sing, dance ad perform a high energy show.
+The Haygoods are a very talented family who can sing, dance and perform a high energy show.
 (B, D)